Skip To Content

 5. Effective for the 2023 internship cohort, students must provide the Program with proof of a conferred graduate degree.

 The DI Director, Clinical Coordinators, and the course instructors will provide continuous feedback to the intern through assignments, conferences, and evaluations throughout the internship.
-Failure to complete any of the above criteria will result in either repeating the specific course/rotation or not graduating from the internship.
+Failure to complete any of the above criteria may result in.
+Failure to complete any of the above criteria may result in competency remediation, repeating the specific course/rotation, or not graduating from the internship.
 A course or rotation can only be repeated once.
-Failure to pass a rotation on a second attempt will result in dismissal from the program.
+Failure to pass a rotation or didactic course on a second attempt will result in dismissal from the program.

 Length of Internship